-Excluding our CEO, we identified our median employee by preparing a list of all 6,351 individuals employed by the Company as of March 30, 2024, and examined the total compensation paid to each such individual as reflected in the Company's payroll records.
+As reported in our 2024 Proxy Statement, excluding our CEO, we identified our median employee by preparing a list of all 6,351 individuals employed by the Company as of March 30, 2024, and examined the total compensation paid to each such individual as reflected in the Company's payroll records.
 We included all employees (other than our CEO), whether employed on a full-time, part-time, seasonal or temporary basis.
 We annualized the compensation for any permanent employees who were not employed by us for all of FY2024.
 From that listing, we identified a small sample of 15 employees, consisting of the median employee and 14 other employees whose gross pay was very close to the median employee's gross pay ("Median Group").
-We then calculated annual total compensation for such employees using the same methodology we use to calculate NEO compensation for the summary compensation table and selected the median employee from the Median Group.
+We then calculated annual total compensation for such employees using the same methodology we use to calculate NEO compensation for the Summary Compensation Table and selected the median employee from the Median Group.

-The FY2024 annual total compensation of our CEO was \$4,510,808, the FY2024 annual total compensation of our median employee was \$48,821, and the ratio of these amounts is 92:1.
+The FY2025 annual total compensation of our CEO was \$7,639,958; the FY2025 annual total compensation of our median employee, who is the same as it was in FY2024, was \$56,700; and the ratio of these amounts is 135:1.